manymodels/publicai.us/index.md

 - Access to **AI infrastructure** for organizing and localizing community data
 - Opportunities to shape the **future of public AI**

-Libraries will also participate in storytelling, workshops, and a final presentation to Utah lawmakers and stakeholders.
+Libraries will also participate in storytelling, workshops, and a final presentation to local stakeholders and lawmakers.

 ## Why Your Library?